49ers will compete on Thursday and Friday at Drake Stadium

 Loebl was a two-year letterwinner at LBSU, competing in the javelin, discus, hammer throw and shot put from 2002-03.
 He was a three-time NCAA qualifier and a four-time all-conference performer.
 He also competed in the discus at the 2002 USA Track & Field Championships.

-Loebl was selected as the Big West Male Athlete of the Year in 2003 after scoring a school-record 30 total points at the conference championships.
+Loebl was selected as the Big West Male Athlete of the Year in 2003 after scoring a school-record 30 points at the conference championships.
 Loebl earned all-league honors in three events while claiming the title in the discus.
 Over his two years, Loebl tallied an unmatched total of 44 points in two conference championship meets.
 The former team captain left Long Beach State ranked among the top-10 in six events, including No. 2 marks in the indoor shot put and weight throw.